-Enrollment Status Requirements for Veterans Education Benefits: A veteran must be enrolled in at least 6 unit-equivalents, as determined by the UCLA Extension Registrar, each quarter in order to receive Veterans Educational Benefits.
+Enrollment Status Requirements for Veterans Education Benefits: For Chapters 30, 31, 35, 1606 and 1607, A veteran must be enrolled in at least 6 unit-equivalents, as determined by the UCLA Extension Registrar, each quarter in order to receive Veterans Educational Benefits.

 Academic / Admission Policy: These polices are established within the academic department and approved by the Deans Office.
 Students are required to adhere to information in the UCLA Extension Catalog which is applicable to all students.
 Public Law requires education assistance benefits to veterans and other eligible persons be discontinued when the student ceases to attend or fail to make satisfactory progress toward completion of their training objective (certificate program).
 The school is required to have and to enforce standards of progress and conduct for the programs to be approved for Veterans Administration benefits.

 Attendance / Make-Up Work: Regular attendance at all class sessions is a primary obligation of the student.
 The successful completion of college work is dependent on regular attendance.
 Each UCLA Extension instructor will explain the absence policy for his or her class at the beginning of the quarter; however, failure to attend regularly may result in a reduction of the student's final grade, or in the student being dropped from the class altogether.
 In the event of a prolonged illness, instructors should be notified by the student.
 Veterans should contact the Financial Aid/Veterans Affairs office.

 Repeating Courses: A student may not repeat a course in which a "C" or higher grade has been received.
 A grade of "D" may be repeated when school policy requires a "C" grade for transfer or the certificate requirements.
 Students may not receive VA benefits for repeated courses in which VA benefits were previously received.